Dream of having the confidence to travel solo?

 All that technology is making me hungry!
 Let’s stop for a quick lunch in between the Deutsches Museum and the Old Town.
 I stopped at Indian Mango because I’d been eating so much traditional German food, and I was in the mood for something different.
-They also have vegetarian and vegan options, if you are interested in that.
+This restaurant also has vegetarian and vegan options, if you are interested in that.

-My choice was the Mango Chicken.
+My choice was the Mango Chicken, which I definitely recommend.
 The sauce was quite sweet and lightly spiced.
 My favorite part of this meat was the chicken.
 It was all breast and very tender.
 I don’t always get meat of this quality when I get takeout back home.

 It’s my general impression that most cities have one or two historical events that impacted the city the most.
 For example, in Lisbon every tour guide tells you about the Earthquake of 1755 about 1755 times during the course of an afternoon.
 Well, in Munich, one of those events is The Thirty Years War.
 This is a war I had never even thought about once before coming to Munich.

-Well, this column in the middle of Marienplatz is your first reminder of the big 30.
+This column in the middle of Marienplatz is your first reminder of the big 30.
 It was erected to celebrate the end of the Swedish occupation of Munich.
+Man, some countries have really changed their identity over the last few centuries.
 It’s very hard for me to imagine neutral Sweden being able to occupy the Germans.
 Were the Swedes still Vikings back then?

 3) St peter’s church

 Some people are more into church visiting than others, but you can’t miss St. Peter’s.
 It’s the oldest church in the city, and Munich is a city that is old enough to think of Shakespeare as “kids these days”.
-The church is often called Alte Peter, which means Old Peter.
+In fact, the church is often called Alte Peter, which means Old Peter.
 I think that’s cute to give a church a nickname!

 St. Peter’s is also famous for the fact that you can climb its tower and get amazing views of the city of Munich.
 I wasn’t able to do it on the day that I visited Munich because I was too busy.
 Yes, it’s definitely that, and not that I’m scared of heights.
 Yeah, that’s the ticket…